Green Limousine

 "Green Limousine" is a song by Australian band the Badloves, released in November 1993 as the third single from the band's debut studio album, Get on Board (1993).
 The song peaked at number 35 on the Australian ARIA Singles Chart in January 1994.

+Background

 On the album liner notes, the band says, "This song offers a wry comment on the willingness of certain celebrities to jump on the bandwagon of any fashionable cause.
 Doffing their collective caps to the traditions of 60s soul, the band took 12 hours to record the piece... it started as a pop, soul thing and we progressively stripped it back."